 #8.
 Relaxing on one of the beaches

 Once we set foot in Biarritz, all we could hear was the waves crashing on the beach.
-While in town, we intentionally devoted a healthy dose of our time to relax on the beaches.
-And, by relaxing, I mean – taking a step back from what we want things to be and appreciate what they are.
+While in town, we intentionally devoted a healthy dose of our time to relaxing on the beaches.
+And, by relaxing, I mean – taking a step back from what we want things to be and appreciating what they are.

 #9.
 Wandering around Allée Port des Pêcheurs

 There are so many beautiful spots in Biarritz and seeing them does something to your body and soul that I haven’t experienced anywhere else.
-Wander around Port des Pecheurs, a quiet marina with dramatic tidal shifts were lots of little boats sheds still house fishing gear and where several restaurants cater to tourist needs.
+Wander around Port des Pecheurs, a quiet marina with dramatic tidal shifts where lots of little boat sheds still house fishing gear and where several restaurants cater to tourist needs.

 #10.
 Feeling at ease at La Cote des Basques

 There is nothing quite as beautiful as to watch a sunset, be it over crop fields, ocean or rugged mountains ranges.
 Lost in the surrounding beauty, we sat on the bench and tried to immortalise every little detail.

 The view from the cliff above the La Cote des Basques beach offers a splendid panorama over the whole Basque coast to San Sebastian on the Spanish side.
 Watch out for the high tide, the beach completely disappears, leaving no room for error.

 … … … … … … … … … … … … … … … … … … … … … …

 Have you been to Biarritz?
 Let us know in the comments below!